 More about dry eye

-“Symptoms of dry eye are typically scratchy, gritty or sore eyes,” says Dr. McGannon.
+“Symptoms of dry eye are typically scratchy, gritty, burning eyes or intermittent blurring, especially while reading or looking at screens,” says Dr. McGannon.
 “But contrary to what most people think, tearing is one of the most common signs of dry eyes.”

 Sorting out terms on eye drop labels

-Dr. McGannon says, generic store brands generally work as well as name-brand products for eye drops, he says.
+Dr. McGannon says generic store brands generally work as well as name-brand products for eye drops.

 However, be wary of drops labeled “natural,” “homeopathic” or “herbal.”
 While they could work well for you, there is no reliable data to support their use or effectiveness, he says.